jhuopsys/spring2025/index.md

 ## News

+* **Apr 21** — Exam 3 will take place on Tuesday, May 13th at 2 pm in
+  Krieger 170.
+Review materials are available on the [Resources](resources.html) page.
+A review session will be held in class on Monday, April 28th (bring questions!)
 * **Mar 31** — [Assignment 3b](assign/assign03b.html) is due by 11 pm on
   Friday, April 25th.
 Note that at most 48 late hours may be used.
 * **Mar 26** — Exam 2 will take place in class on Wednesday, April 9th.